SpaceBlocks/spectral.js/README.md

 - `color.toGamut({ method })` – Adjusts color to fit within the gamut (`clip` or `map`).
 - `color.toString({ format = "hex", method = "map" })` – Returns the color as a hex or RGB string.
 If the color is out of gamut, it is adjusted using the specified gamut mapping method ("map" or "clip"). "map" is used by default for perceptual accuracy.

-The properties **OKLab**, **OKLCH**, and the utility function **deltaEOK** are not only useful for perceptual color comparison — they are also used internally in gamut mapping.
+The properties **OKLab**, **OKLCh**, and the utility function **deltaEOK** are not only useful for perceptual color comparison — they are also used internally in gamut mapping.
-When a color is outside the displayable sRGB gamut, **Spectral.js** uses **OKLCH chroma reduction** combined with ΔE optimization in **OKLab** space to bring the color into gamut while preserving appearance as closely as possible.
+When a color is outside the displayable sRGB gamut, **Spectral.js** uses **OKLCh chroma reduction** combined with ΔE optimization in **OKLab** space to bring the color into gamut while preserving appearance as closely as possible.

 ---